german-m-garcia/german-m-garcia.github.io/index.md

-## Homepage of German Martin Garcia
+## Homepage of Germán Martín García

 This is my personal website.
 You can find here a summary of my work and publications.